Azure-Samples/explore-iot-operations/quickstart/README_ADVANCED.md

    - Creates resource group, storage account, and Key Vault
    - Sets up Device Registry namespace and schema registry
    - Creates managed identity for secret sync
-   - Creates Azure Container Registry (ACR) and attaches it to the AIO instance
+   - Creates Azure Container Registry (ACR) and attaches it to the IoT Operations instance

    > **Note**: Azure Arc connection is handled by `arc_enable.ps1` on the edge device